Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte II - La Ville d'Ombre/Arc F - Lady Wachter's Wish.md

 <span class="citation"><em>This scene takes place in Chapter 2: Area L.</em></span>

-Upon retrieving the doll, [[Non-Player Characters#Izek Strazni|Izek]] proceeds north through the Zarovich Gate until arriving at Lake Zarovich.
+Upon retrieving the doll, [[Personnages Non-Joueurs#Izek Strazni|Izek]] proceeds north through the Zarovich Gate until arriving at Lake Zarovich.
 As he sits upon the shore, he drains the second bottle of wine in his case—gaining the **poisoned** condition for the duration of the following hour—and regards the doll with obsessive fixation.

 While he is poisoned in this way, treat Izek’s passive Wisdom (Perception) score as 8.